richardsliu/ray-on-gke/README.md

 1. Run `kubectl get services -n <namespace>`

-2. Copy the external IP
+2. Copy the external IP for the notebook.

 3. Open the external IP in a browser and login.

 4. The Ray cluster is available at `ray://example-cluster-kuberay-head-svc:10001`.
+To access the cluster, you can open one of the sample notebooks under `example_notebooks` (via `File` -> `Open from URL` in the Jupyter notebook window) and run through the example.